gritql/gritql/README.md

-# gql-sql-slicer | A query library for your SQL ddatabase.
+# gritql | A query library for your SQL database.
 The library is built to query simple dimension/metric based tables.
 It allows to fetch data in the form you want it.
 ### example
 Query: